 A sophisticated listener knows this.

-He or she spends a little of the differential between thought speed and speaking speed to identify what is being used as point-supporting material.
-Consequently, this behavior becomes highly profitable in terms of listening efficiency.
+He or she spends a little time identifying the difference between thought speed and speaking speed to identify the evidence being used to support any claims.
+Consequently, listening behavior becomes highly profitable if measured by communication efficiency.

-A third way to improve the listening skills of your participants is to periodically make summaries of the points that have been recorded.
-Good listeners take advantage of short pauses to summarize and absorb what has been said.
+A third way that improves the listening skills of your participants make summaries of the main evidence and examples.
+Good listeners take advantage of short pauses to summarize and absorb support for participants’ claims.
 Periodic summaries reinforce learning tremendously.

-Most of us are poor listeners for a variety of reasons.
-We have had little training and few training opportunities exist (although the FAST Professional Facilitative Leadership class is a significant exception).
+Most of us listen poorly for a variety of reasons.
+First, we have not been trained and few training opportunities exist (although the MGRUSH Professional Facilitative Leadership workshop offers a significant exception).
 We think faster than others speak.
-Plus, listening is hard work and requires complete concentration.
-It is a challenge to be a good listener, but good listeners get big rewards.
+Plus, listening represents hard work and requires complete concentration.
+While it remains a challenge to be a good listener, good listeners get big rewards.